aayush598/admybrand-dashboard/README.md

 ## 📞 Support

-For support, email support@admybrand.com or create an issue in the GitHub repository.
+For support, email aayushgid598@gmail.com or create an issue in the GitHub repository.

 ---

-**Built with ❤️ by the ADmyBRAND team**
+**Built with ❤️ by Aayush Gid**